-Why book Tacna to Piura bus with redBus?
+Why book a Tacna to Piura bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Tacna to Piura.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Tacna to Piura.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 The first Hispanic settlements in Tacna date from 1572.
 In the pre-Columbian period, the territory was inhabited by different indigenous communities as the uros, lupacas and camanchacos, until the arrival of the inca Túpac Yupanqui, who conquered Tacna, adding the territory to the Incan Empire.
 During the colonial period there were indigenous uprisings that would cause the reduction of the population by the Spanish soldiers hands.
 After the independence in 1821, Tacna would be recognized as the “heroic city” for the role of the city and the locals in the achievement of the Peru’s independence.
 Inside the history, rich of historical events, Tacna passed from being a Peruvian city to taking part of the Chilean territory, as direct result of the Pacific War (war between Peru and Chile); at this war, part of Tacna had to be given.
 However, in 1929 Tacna joins again Peru, after more than 50 years being in possession of Chile.
 In Tacna took place the most important events of the 20th century as the “Tacnazo”, coup d’état where the military government of the president Juan Velasco Alvarado was overthrown.